Why Film in France?

 French Riviera Production

-Cannes red carpets, Nice promenades, and Provencal hill towns deliver sun-soaked backdrops for commercials and travel content.
+Cannes red carpets, Nice promenades, and Provencal hill towns give you sun-soaked backdrops for commercials and travel content.

-- Mediterranean light along the Promenade des Anglais
+- Riviera light along the Promenade des Anglais

 - Cannes festival venues and luxury hotels